15 Dec Webmart’s Glossary of Printing Terms

 a photographic print made from a negative or positive in contact with sensitised paper, film or printing plate.

-a coloured, hard copy representation of the printed image, made from the films, which will be used to make the final printing plates.
+a coloured, hard copy representation of the printed image which will be used to make the final printing plates.
 The word “contract” comes from the fact that, when signed by the client, a contract is formed, which states that the final printed job should be a close match to the contract proof.

 the tonal gradation between the highlights, middle tone and shadows in an original or reproduction.